Phil Longo: Sam Houston State

 Longo was added to the coaching staff at Sam Houston State in 2014.
-In his final year at Sam Houston State, Longo's offense was one of the most prolific offenses in FCS, averaging 547 yards a game as the Bearkats went on to a 12–1 record.
+In his final year as an assistant at Sam Houston State, Longo's offense was one of the most prolific offenses in FCS, averaging 547 yards a game as the Bearkats went on to a 12–1 record.

 Ole Miss

 On December 15, 2016, it was reported that Longo was hired to be the new offensive coordinator and quarterbacks coach at the University of Mississippi.
 Despite averaging over 500 yards of offense per game, his offense was criticized for its inability to score in the red zone and in clutch moments.

 North Carolina

 Longo was named the offensive coordinator at North Carolina in 2019.
-In his first three seasons as Tar Heel OC, Longo guided quarterback Sam Howell to multiple school records, and his offense produced multiple 1,000 yard receivers and rushers.
+In his first three seasons as Tar Heel OC, Longo's quarterback Sam Howell broke multiple school records, and his offense produced multiple 1,000 yard receivers and rushers.

 Wisconsin

 On December 7, 2022, it was reported that Longo would be joining Luke Fickell's staff at Wisconsin as the offensive coordinator and QBs coach.
-Longo was fired on November 17, 2024, after the Badgers started the 2024 season 5–5 (3–4 Big Ten).
+In 2023, Longo’s offense produced the Wisconsin Badgers lowest scoring average in nearly two decades at 23.5 points per game.
+Longo was fired on November 17, 2024, after the school started the 2024 season 5–5 (3–4 Big Ten).
+At the time of his departure from Wisconsin, the Badgers offense ranked 97th nationally in scoring and 102nd in passing among the 138 Division 1 FBS programs.
+In addition, Longo's 2024 offense had only 7 plays of 20+ yards through mid-September, ranking 122nd nationally.
+The Wisconsin State Journal's sports columnist said the team "whiffed" when it hired Longo.